arjit-32/VOSHI/README.md

 # VOSHI - A Stylish Minimal Shell

-> A lightweight, interactive shell with emoji-powered prompts, Git awareness, custom dashboard at your fingertips.
+A lightweight, interactive shell with emoji-powered prompts, Git awareness, custom dashboard.

+It was built as an academic exercise to understand operating systems.

-###### VOSHI stands for Visual Operating System Handling Interface or something else, who knows :)
+> VOSHI stands for Visual Operating System Handling Interface or something else, who knows :)

 ---